rdeinum/certbot-dns-transip/README.md

 See [this article](https://www.transip.nl/knowledgebase/artikel/77-ik-wil-transip-api-gebruiken/) and download the key.

 ## Initialize Certbot DNS plugin configuration
-Create or `cd` into a directory where configuration should be initialized for the obtained TransIP API key and do:
+`cd` into a directory where configuration should be initialized for the obtained TransIP API key and do:
 ```bash
 $ certbot-dns-transip init <TRANSIP_USERNAME> <TRANSIP_API_KEY_PATH>
 ```